peethree/machine-learning/README.md

 #

- I wanted to do some messing around with a murder database after having seen the tv show "Mindhunter" where an FBI agent is convinced the perpetrator must be of black ethnicity when all his victims are black.
+ I wanted to go over a murder database after having seen the tv show "Mindhunter" where an FBI agent is convinced the perpetrator must be of black ethnicity when all his victims are black.

 #